Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Main results: monotonicities emergent partition on sparse graphs

-As anticipated, our main interest within this work is to explore the structure of this loop-erased partitioning on trees and nearly-one-dimensional geometries.
-To do so, we will mainly analyze two-point correlations associated to $\Pi_q$, which we introduce next.
+As anticipated, our main interest within this work is to explore monotonicity properties of this loop-erased partitioning and its detailed structure on trees and nearly-one-dimensional geometries.
+To do so, we will mainly analyze 2-point correlations associated to $\Pi_q$, which we introduce next.
 For a pair of distinct vertices $x,y\in V$, consider the event that these vertices belong to different blocks in $\Pi_q$.
 That is, the event where $B_q(z)$ stands for the block in $\Pi_q$ containing $z\in V$. \begin{definition}[{\bf 2-point correlations or pairwise LEP-interaction potential}] For given $q>0$ and $G$, and any pair $x,y\in V$, we call \emph{pairwise LEP-interaction potential} the following probability: